Comprehensive Iran Sanctions, Accountability, and Divestment Act of 2010: Background

 While Iran is the fourth largest oil exporter in the world and second in OPEC, it currently does not have the capacity to refine enough oil to meet its own demand, and thus imports a reported 40% of its gasoline and another 11% of its diesel fuel.
 According to an American Israel Public Affairs Committee brief from May 2009, nearly 80% of Iranian gasoline imports come from Vitol and Trafigura, while other companies that sell or have recently sold gasoline to Iran include Reliance Industries, Glencore, Total, BP, Shell, Petronas, CNPC, Zhenhua, and Litasco.
 Besides those companies selling gasoline directly to Iran, IRPSA would target a number of other companies involved in the sector, including those aiding the Iranian refining industry, insurers, and shipping companies.

 Despite the reliance on foreign suppliers, the 2007 Gas Rationing Plan did lead to a decline in imports.
 The nine existing refineries are managed by the National Iranian Oil Refining and Distribution Company and reportedly had a refining capacity of 1451000 oilbbl/d as of 2008.
 Iran is working towards doubling this capacity to 3000000 oilbbl/d by the year 2012, at which point it may become a net exporter of gasoline.
 In mid-November 2009, Iranian Oil Minister Masoud Mir-Kazemi said that Iran was preparing, if necessary, to produce an extra 14 million liters of gasoline per day to counter possible sanctions, matched with a 70-day domestic stockpile of gasoline and a future reduction in gasoline subsidies.
 In September 2010, Iran said it had coped by converting at least two petrochemical plants to gasoline production, though it used a generally inferior process that initially produces benzene.

 The idea of reducing Iranian gasoline imports as a means of pressuring Iran was examined during the administration of President George W. Bush but ultimately not taken up.
-During the 2008 presidential campaign, then candidate Barack Obama brought up the idea in a presidential debate.
+During the 2008 presidential campaign, Barack Obama brought up the idea in a presidential debate.